AlcoholRehabHelp Logo

 Can You Get High Blood Pressure From Drinking Alcohol?

 Yes, consuming more than three drinks in a single session can lead to a short-term increase in blood pressure.
-Also, excessive alcohol consumption can cause long-term high blood pressure, known as chronic hypertension.
+Doing so can also cause long-term high blood pressure or chronic hypertension.

 Everyone is at risk of developing high blood pressure from drinking any amount of alcohol, regardless of prior health status.
 However, you risk developing hypertension complications if you already have high blood pressure.